port-labs/port-docs/CONTRIBUTING.md

    3. **Notice/tip/info boxes** - All letters will be capital letters.
    4. **Other** - discuss the matter with the rest of the team and decide together.
 2. **Links** - unless the link is at a start of a new sentence, it should not be with capital letters.
-3. **Port terms** - the only words that can be capitalized, not within the start of the a new sentence or headline, are specific Port terms, agreed upon in advance.
-Throughout the docs, these words should always be capitalized (also in subtitles).
-The terms:
-   1. Port;
-   2. Blueprint;
-   3. Entity;
-   4. Relation;
-   5. Mirror-Properties;
-   6. Self-Service Actions;
-   7. Software Catalog;
-   8. Other code lines and terms (agreed upon in advance).
-4. **General product names** - well known products such as Lambda, Kubernetes, ArgoCD, etc. should follow their standard capitalization rules and styling.
+3. **General product names** - well known products such as Lambda, Kubernetes, ArgoCD, etc. should follow their standard capitalization rules and styling.
-5. **Button names** - will be capitalized according to the exact way the term is written in Port.
+4. **Button names** - will be capitalized according to the exact way the term is written in Port.
-6. **After brackets or a colon (`:`)** - there is no need to put a capital letter.
+5. **After brackets or a colon (`:`)** - there is no need to put a capital letter.

 ### Punctuation